kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 ### XHR feature detection
 AJAX's rise in popularity occurred at a time when both Internet Explorer version's 6 and lower were still in wide use.
 Since those browsers implemented `xhr` differently from all the others, any code using it needed to include some sort of feature-detection system to make sure that it worked in all the browsers.

-The simplest version of this code looked similar to this:
+The simplest version of this code looked similar to this (<a href="/samples/ajax-tutorial-samples/sample01/" target="blank">view the example</a>):

 {% prism javascript %}
 // Feature-detect XMLHttpRequest implementation